-Top Tip #5:Make sure your safeguarding policy and procedures are fit for purpose

-The term 'Vulnerable Adult' was replaced by the Care Act 2014 with Adult at risk of harm.
+Top Tip #5:Make sure your safeguarding policy and procedures are fit for purpose The term 'Vulnerable Adult' was replaced by the Care Act 2014 with Adult at risk of harm.
 If you have safeguarding policies and procedures that still say 'Vulnerable adults' it's time to update them.
+Definition of an Adult at Risk of harm

-TOP TIPS FOR WRITING A SAFEGUARDING POLICY

-Supporting a safer Voluntary, Community and Social Enterprise Sector in Suffolk
+TOP TIPS FOR WRITING A SAFEGUARDING POLICY Supporting a safer Voluntary, Community and Social Enterprise Sector in Suffolk